-To celebrate beavers and their contribution to the ecology of the North Coast, The Wetlands Conservancy (TWC) and Lower Nehalem Watershed Council (LNWC) have partnered with local businesses to host the Beaver Tales Art Exhibit and Sale in Nehalem.
+To celebrate beavers and their contribution to the ecology of the North Coast, Lower Nehalem Watershed Council (LNWC), The Wetlands Conservancy (TWC) and community partners have come together to host the Beaver Tales Art Exhibit and Events during the month of August.

-The exhibit will feature juried art for purchase, a portion of the sales will benefit The Wetlands Conservancy and Lower Nehalem Watershed Council.
+Beaver Tales Art Exhibit is open for viewing from July 31st – August 30th at the North County Recreation District (NCRD) in Nehalem, 36155 9th Street.
+Featuring juried art for purchase, a portion of the sales from the exhibit will benefit The Wetlands Conservancy and Lower Nehalem Watershed Council.
 The traveling exhibit includes artwork of all kinds, from paintings to fiber, wood, stone, glass and ceramics.
 With regional and local artists displaying their work, this stop in Nehalem will bring together a multitude of styles and creativity.

-The goal of the Beaver Tales Art Exhibition and events is to recognize the aesthetic and ecological significance our state animal plays in the creation and maintenance of wetland habitats.
+The goal of the Beaver Tales Art Exhibit and events is to recognize the aesthetic and ecological significance our state animal plays in the creation and maintenance of wetland habitats.
 Beavers, though woefully misunderstood, actually create and sustain wetlands that aid in resuscitating wetland and riparian stream habitats.
 They play a central role in shaping our future as we prepare for transformations that a warming and changing climate may bring.
 The sponsoring organizations are working together to learn more about how we can work with beaver to conserve and restore natural systems.